 There are three exceptions that would also allow short-term vacation renting:

-1) The individual condo unit must have a NUC (Non-confirming Use Certificate), or..
+1) The individual home or condo unit must have a NUC (Non-confirming Use Certificate to operate as a TVU – Transient Vacation Unit), or..

 2) the condo building has an ongoing active hotel operation and the property is exempt from requiring owners to hold a valid NUC, as per an unofficial list from 1990 by the Dept of Planning & Permitting, or..

-3) the property has a legal Bed & Breakfast license (for single-family homes).
+3) the property has a legal Bed & Breakfast license (NUC for operating a single-family home as a hosted TVU).

 The city has not issued any new NUCs and B&B licenses since 1986.
 All existing NUCs need to be renewed every even-numbered year.
 Here is a list of current NUCs.
 The buildings that are exempt from NUC requirements are listed in our Condotel Guide.